arafat2065/Rethinkr-Companion/README.md

 **Privacy-first, on-device wearable thinking partner **

 > A pocket-sized compute unit + wired headset that listens, transcribes, indexes, and reasons — a private external memory and conversational assistant that runs locally on an Edge GPU devkit (Jetson Orin Nano-class).
-This README describes the Tier C MVP: hardware, software, architecture, setup, and roadmap for a production-minded student prototype.

 ---